For the love of entertainment

-Which is not to take away from Dujardin’s performance or his deserved Best Actor win.
-It’s hard to imagine The Artist working as a movie without his winning turn as George Valentin, a silent movie star who sees his fame dim with the arrival of talking pictures.
-Dujardin is effortlessly charming, displaying a fine comedic flair as well as hitting all the dramatic notes he needed.
-He manages the mean feat of displaying all the tricks silent film actors employed to embellish their emotions while keeping his performance grounded for modern audiences.
-In the end, Dujardin loses out simply because his role lacks the emotional heft and resonance of his competitors.
+I happen to like Jean Dujardin in The Artist, but there’s no denying the performance is out of its depth with the other contenders–which is not to take away from Dujardin’s performance.
+It’s hard to imagine The Artist working without his winning turn as a silent movie star who sees his fame dim with the arrival of talking pictures.
+Dujardin is effortlessly charming, managing the mean feat of displaying all the tricks silent film actors employed to embellish their emotions while keeping his performance grounded for modern audiences.
+Dujardin loses out simply because his role lacks the emotional heft and resonance of his competitors.
 But if they gave an Academy Award for charm, he’d be head of the class, hands down.

 By December of 2015 three out of the four acting categories were totally up in the air.
 The one lock?
 Leonardo DiCaprio.
 He had made himself a total inevitability.
 “Can you believe he’s never won before?”
 “He literally suffered for this movie.”
-That was the conversation Leo built up around himself heading into award season, and in no time at all it made him the biggest can’t-miss of the year.
+That was the conversation Leo built up heading into award season, and in no time at all he was the biggest can’t-miss of the year.
 That he had been a serious contender several times before only hastened the urgency to “finally” reward him.
 As for the role itself, all it really asks him to do is suffer and be angry.
 He does it with great intensity, but there isn’t actually any range to display here.
 Just pain and rage.

 Colin Firth is genuinely good as King George VI, the uncertain monarch who had the crown thrust at him after his elder brother abdicated just in time for World War II.
 In trying times, George must find the strength to give his nation the courage it needs.
 A stutterer utterly lacking in confidence, George hired a speech therapist to help him correct the issue (and find his own resolve).
 I may have some harsh words for the movie itself, but Firth is the real deal.
 He gives a rounded, deep performance that makes you believe he’s a man desperately trying to do right by his family and his country.